 WHEN DID YOU FIRST KNOW YOU WANTED TO BE A WRITER AND WHY?

 AS A CHILD, WHAT DID YOU ASPIRE TO BE WHEN YOU GREW UP?
-A ballerina or an opera singer.

 WHAT IS YOUR FAVORITE LINE FROM YOUR AWARD WINNING BOOK AND WHY?